-- .1 IMO's objectives: Provide evidence whether and how the proposal: - .1 is within the scope of IMO's objectives; and - .2 is strictly related to the scope of the Strategic Plan and contributes to the implementation of the high-level actions established in the Strategic Plan. - .2 Need: Demonstrate and document: - .1 the need for a proposed output in terms of the risks or hazards which are considered necessary to be addressed3; and - .2 the evidence to support the perceived need. - .3 Analysis of the issue: Provide an analysis of the proposed measure, including an assessment of its practicability, feasibility and proportionality. - Analysis of implications: Provide an analysis of the implications of the proposal, addressing the cost to the maritime industry as well as the relevant legislative and administrative burdens (including the proposed method(s) of fulfilling any resulting administrative requirement). - .5 Benefits: Provide evidence that the benefits in terms of enhancing facilitation expected to be derived from the inclusion of the new item justify the proposed action. - .6 Industry standards: Provide information on whether adequate industry standards exist or are being developed and the intended relationship between such standards and the proposed output. - .7 Output: Specify the intended output in SMART terms (specific, measurable, achievable, realistic, time-bound) including the scope of application. - 8 Human element: Provide the completed checklist contained in MSC-MEPC.7/Circ.1 to demonstrate that the human element has been sufficiently addressed. - .9 Urgency: Provide, with reference to the current Strategic Plan and High-level Action Plan, evidence of: - .1 the urgency of the proposed output including any proposal to include the proposed output on the biennial agenda; and - .2 the date that the proposed output should be completed. - .10 Action required: Specify the action required by the Committee.
+- .1 IMO's objectives: Provide evidence of whether and how the proposal: - .1 is within the scope of the mission of IMO; and - .2 contributes to the implementation of the strategic directions established in the Strategic Plan, if applicable; outputs that are not directly related to the strategic directions can be accepted as "Other work". - .2 Need: Demonstrate and document: - .1 the need for a proposed output in terms of the risks or hazards deemed necessary to be addressed;3 and - .2 the evidence to support the perceived need. - .3 Analysis of the issue: Provide an analysis of the proposed measure, including an assessment of its practicability, feasibility and proportionality. - Analysis of implications: Provide an analysis of the implications of the proposal, addressing the cost to the maritime industry as well as the relevant legislative and administrative burdens (including the proposed method(s) of fulfilling any resulting administrative requirement). - .5 Benefits: Provide evidence that the benefits in terms of enhancing facilitation expected to be derived from the inclusion of the new item justify the proposed action. - .6 Industry standards: Provide information on whether adequate industry standards exist or are being developed and on the intended relationship between such standards and the proposed output. - .7 Output: Specify the intended output in SMART terms (specific, measurable, achievable, realistic, time-bound) including the scope of application.
+If work on an output is expected to go beyond one biennium, the expected deliverables for each biennium should be detailed. - 8 Human element: Provide the completed checklist contained in MSC-MEPC.7/Circ.1 to demonstrate that the human element has been sufficiently addressed. - .9 Urgency: Provide, with reference to the current Strategic Plan, evidence of: - .1 the urgency of the proposed output including any proposal to include the proposed output on the biennial agenda; and - .2 the date that the proposed output should be completed. - .10 Action required: Specify the action required by the Committee.

-If the proposed output included the development of a new Convention or the amendment of an existing Convention then the principles contained within A.500(XII) and A.998(25) on the demonstration of a "compelling need" should be respected.
+If the proposed output included the development of a new convention or the amendment of an existing convention, the principles contained in Assembly resolutions A.500(XII) and A.998(25) on the demonstration of a "compelling need" should be respected.